raiden-network/raiden/.github/pull_request_template.md

+Fixes: #<issue>

 ## Description

+Please, describe what this PR does in detail:
+- If it's a bug fix, detail the root cause of the bug and how this PR fixes it.
+- If it's a new feature, describe the feature this PR is introducing and design decisions.
-Please, describe why the refactoring is necessary.
+- If it's a refactoring, describe why it is necessary.
 What are its pros and cons in respect to the previous code, and other possible design choices.

 ## PR review check list